vanesamarar/LING575-Crisis-Response/README.md

 Azure AI Translator can be accessed via the Azure platform.

 1. Create a free Azure account (https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account)
-2. Create a single service resource in the Azure portal.
+2. Create a single service resource.
 Location 'westus2' was chosen.
-The key and endpoint are on the Keys and Endpoint page.
+3. Navigate to Keys and Endpoint page and copy your endpoint and key.
 If an endpoint is not listed, use "https://api.cognitive.microsofttranslator.com".
-3. Add keys and endpoint to .env
+4. Add keys and endpoint to .env
-4. Run 'pip install requests uuid'
+5. Run 'pip install requests uuid'
-5. Store keys and endpoint in .env

 Your .gitignore file should list your json file(s) and your .env file.
 If only using a single API key for both Azure and Google Cloud, you can change the 'AZURE_KEY_2' and "GOOGLE_APPLICATION_CREDENTIALS_2' in the azure_backtranslation.py and google_cloud_backtranslation.py scripts to reflect the single key, as 'AZURE_KEY_1' and 'GOOGLE_APPLICATION_CREDENTIALS_1'.
 If only using a single API credentials in each (compared to our two sets), you must change the scripts below to reflect the single key set.